Calibrated Selective Classification: Related work

 \newpar{Model calibration} Calibration has a rich history in machine learning~\cite{Brier1950VERIFICATIONOF, VerificationofProbabilisticPredictionsABriefReview, dawid-calibrated-bayesian, asymptotic_calibration, forecasts}.
-Recently, it has begun to experience a resurgence in the deep learning literature~\cite{kuleshov-structured, pmlr-v80-kuleshov18a, kumar-verified-2019, van2020uncertainty, NEURIPS2020_26d88423, bates-rcps, angelopoulos-crc-2022}, partly motivated by observations that modern neural networks can be significantly miscalibrated out-of-the-box~\cite{pmlr-v70-guo17a, ashukha2020pitfalls}.
+Recently, it has begun to experience a resurgence in the deep learning literature~\cite{kuleshov-structured, pmlr-v80-kuleshov18a, kumar-verified-2019, van2020uncertainty, NEURIPS2020_26d88423}, partly motivated by observations that modern neural networks can be significantly miscalibrated out-of-the-box~\cite{guo2017calibration, ashukha2020pitfalls}.
 To start, a number of efforts have focused on how to best define and \emph{measure} calibration, especially in multi-class settings.
 A common approach (e.g., as taken by \citet{guo2017calibration}) measures the top-label calibration error, or the probability that the model's top prediction is correct (a definition we adopt).
-Other methods propose more precise notions of calibration, including calibration that is conditioned on the predicted class~\cite{gupta2022toplabel}, across classes~\cite{kull2019}, for sub-populations or individuals~\cite{pmlr-v80-hebert-johnson18a, pmlr-v119-zhao20e}, or tailored towards decision making~\cite{shengjia-decision}.
-We note that these methods are complementary to our work, and could be incorporated in a selective setting following our framework.
-Approaches to actually \emph{achieving} better calibration include both parameteric and non-parametric post-processing techniques~\cite{Platt99probabilisticoutputs, Zadrozny, predicting_probabilities, guo2017calibration, kumar-verified-2019}, as well as modified losses introduced during model training~\cite{pmlr-v80-kumar18a,NEURIPS2020_aeb7b30e, karandikar2021soft}.
+Other methods propose more precise notions of calibration, including calibration that is conditioned on the predicted class~\cite{gupta2022toplabel}, across classes~\cite{kull2019}, for sub-populations or individuals~\cite{pmlr-v80-hebert-johnson18a, pmlr-v119-zhao20e}, or with respect to decision making~\cite{shengjia-decision}.
+Additionally, conformal prediction provides tools for calibrating set-based predictions such that they provably satisfy fixed risk limits (e.g., cover the correct label) with some specified probability~\cite{vovk2005algorithmic, bates-rcps, angelopoulos-crc-2022}.
+In the case of providing calibrated \emph{probability} estimates, conformal predictors can also be modified to output (sets of) probability predictions with the same coverage properties~\cite{venn-abers-2014, pmlr-v91-vovk18a}.
+We note that aspects of these methods are complementary to our work, and could be incorporated in a selective setting following, or similar to, our framework.
+Finally, approaches to \emph{achieving} better calibration over single point estimates include both parameteric and non-parametric post-processing techniques~\cite{Platt99probabilisticoutputs, Zadrozny, predicting_probabilities, guo2017calibration, kumar-verified-2019}, as well as modified losses introduced during model training~\cite{pmlr-v80-kumar18a,NEURIPS2020_aeb7b30e, karandikar2021soft}.
 Here, we attempt to achieve better conditional calibration across domains through selective classification. \looseness=-1